treeverse/lakeFS/docs/enterprise/getstarted/install.md

 1. [Helm](https://helm.sh/docs/intro/install/) is installed
 1. Access to download *dockerhub/fluffy* from [Docker Hub](https://hub.docker.com/u/treeverse).
 [Contact us](https://lakefs.io/contact-sales/) to gain access to lakeFS Enterprise features.
 1. A KV Database that will be shared by lakeFS and Fluffy.
 The available options are dependent in your [deployment platform](../../howto/deploy/index.md#deployment-and-setup-details).
+1. A proxy server configured to route traffic between the lakeFS and Fluffy servers, see Reverse Proxy in [lakeFS Enterprise architecture][lakefs-enterprise-architecture].

+#### Optional
 1. Access to configure your SSO IdP [supported by lakeFS Enterprise][lakefs-sso-enterprise-spec].

-1. A proxy server configured to route traffic between the lakeFS and Fluffy servers, see Reverse Proxy in [lakeFS Enterprise architecture][lakefs-enterprise-architecture].
+{: .note }
+> You can install lakeFS Enterprise without configuring SSO and still benefit from all other lakeFS Enterprise features.

 ### Add the lakeFS Helm Chart